What is a data breach and how to prevent it?

 - Use the latest security technology for your business and home.
 This investment goes a long way.

 - Only share your information with services that offer real value and use sufficient security measures.
 Once you’re done using a particular service, remove your data from their systems using Mine.
 Actively manage your data and minimize the risk of having it exposed following a data breach.
+Check out some of our other tips on protecting your privacy that we shared with Porch.com.

 What to do if your data was breached